r34mod/r34mod.github.io/_posts/2018-11-18-tcp-bind-shellcode.md

 header:
   teaser: /assets/images/slae32.png
 categories:
-  - slae
+  - java
-  - infosec
+  - android
 tags:
-  - slae
+  - java
-  - assembly
+  - android
-  - tcp bind shellcode
+  - backend
 ---
 A bind shellcode listens on a socket, waiting for a connection to be made to the server then executes arbitrary code, typically spawning shell for the connecting user.
 This post demonstrates a simple TCP bind shellcode that executes a shell.